THOMAS M. STROW

 While at U of I he was a member of the National Moot Court Team and recipient of the Rickert Award for Excellence in Oral Advocacy.
 He also received recognition as Best Oralist in the Frederick Green Moot Court Honorary Round Competition and earned a CALI Excellence for the Future Award for his studies in Philosophy of Law.
 He is also a graduate of Anderson University in Anderson, Indiana, where he double-majored in Philosophy and Religious Studies.
 But after realizing those majors only qualified him to be homeless, he went to law school.

-Tommy is a member of the Illinois State Bar Association and LaSalle County Bar Association.
+Tommy is a member of the LaSalle County Bar Association.
 He is also on the Board of the Ottawa Township High School Educational Foundation.
 He lives in Ottawa with his lovely wife, Morgan, and their four wonderful children.